Olyray/backend-dJetLawyer-ChatBot/README.md

 ## Setup

 1. Clone the repository
-2. Create a virtual environment: `python -m venv venv`
+2. Create a virtual environment: `python3.10 -m venv ChatBotBackend`
 3. Activate the virtual environment:
    - On Windows: `venv\Scripts\activate`
-   - On macOS and Linux: `source venv/bin/activate`
+   - On macOS and Linux: `source ChatBotBackend/bin/activate`
 4. Install dependencies: `pip install -r requirements.txt`
 5. Copy `.env.example` to `.env` and fill in the required environment variables
 6. Set up the database: